Reinami/dev_environment/README.md

 This is my own personal development environment meant to be spun up on any machine anywhere.
 You can use it if you want i guess, but it's mean't for me so i won't make any changes to any of it outside of what i want.

-Simply load up any OS command prompt (preferably WSL using ubuntu for now, anything else is untested) and run this command:
+Simply load up any OS command prompt (preferably WSL using ubuntu for now or popos, anything else is untested) and run this command:

 ```
 curl -L https://github.com/Reinami/dev_environment/archive/refs/heads/master.tar.gz | tar xz && mv dev_environment-master dev_environment && cd dev_environment && chmod +x install.sh && ./install.sh